youyanggu/covid19_projections/path-to-herd-immunity.md

 ### Infection Assumptions

-- We assume roughly 63 million people in the US (19% of the population) have already been infected by the time the first COVID-19 vaccine is authorized in mid-December 2020.
+- We assume roughly 63 million people in the US (19% of the population) have already been infected by the time the first COVID-19 vaccine is authorized in mid-December 2020 (based on our latest [covid19-projections.com](/) model).
 We assume ~99.9% of these individuals possess immunity as of mid-December 2020.
 - We assume a small proportion (~10%) of the infected population will lose their immunity by the end of 2021.
 Most of the loss in immunity happens more than a year after infection.
 - If an individual loses immunity but gets vaccinated, they are counted as "immune via vaccination".
 - We assume that the infection rate will fall as the number of individuals who are inoculated/vaccinated increases.